Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Experiment

+\textbf{Comparison of daily return.} Figure~\ref{daily return performance}\ref{returns_dow},~\ref{returns_nas} and ~\ref{returns_sp} show the back-testing outcomes for the daily cumulative returns of the two models across three different markets.
+The proposed model MBNF performs exceptionally well in both cases, particularly in the Dow market.
+The COVID-19 outbreak caused a significant reduction in the maximum drawdown measure for all models between days 280 and 300.
+However, in the post-epidemic bull market, our MBNF model was able to take advantage of the opportunity and generate higher profits at a faster pace.
+Although the proposed model cannot predict future prices, it increases its resilience by taking opportunities during a bull market.
+Furthermore, the blue-shaded band representing MBPO has a more volatile return curve than the purple-shaded band representing MBNF, demonstrating that MBNF is more robust than MBPO.\\

-\textbf{Technical Indicators for Normalizing flows:} In the previous experiments, we add various technical factors into state space to better simulate the market environment, but normalizing flows can capture the relationships between stocks.
-Therefore, in order to further analyze the robustness of our method, we take the transition cost into account and test the performance of MBNF and MBPO with and without technical indicators in the state space of the S\&P market.
-As shown in Figure \ref{cost_true_false}, the performance of MBNF with and without the technical factor is not very different, but the MBPO model differs significantly better when the technical factor is used than when it is not.
-That means normalizing flows can discover the relationship between input data and make good decisions with it, but the gaussian model is more dependent on factors for trading due to the assumption that the input dimensions are independent of each other.
+\textbf{Technical indicators for heavy-tailed normalizing flows.} In previous experiments, we included various technical indicators in the state space to better simulate the market environment.
+To further analyze the robustness of our method, we tested the performance of MBNF and MBPO with and without technical indicators in the comprehensive S\&P market.
+As shown in Figure~\ref{daily return performance}~\ref{cost_true_false}, the performance of MBNF with and without technical indicators was not significantly different, while the MBPO model performed much better when technical indicators were used.
+This suggests that heavy-tailed NF can discover the relationship between input data and make good decisions without relying heavily on technical indicators, whereas the diagonal Gaussian model depends more on indicator-based trading.
+In subsection 4.3.1, we further analyzed the data and explained the experimental results using the pattern causality method.